 Also complicating finances are tax matters related to selling previously shared assets and claiming dependents.

-“Decide if you are going to divide your estate among all your children, both biological and step, or not,” said San Diego-based Certified Financial Planner™ Chris Cooper.
+“Decide if you are going to divide your estate among all your children, both biological and step, or not,” said San Diego-based CFP™ professional Chris Cooper.
 Then set up trusts to make sure your wishes are carried out.
+(Related: 7 situations where a trust could help )

 Further, Cooper said that there may be a need for increased life insurance in blended families where the parents are not married because of the loss of survivor’s benefits or the ability to draw on the higher earner’s Social Security benefits.

-About a quarter of children live with a single parent today compared with 9 percent in 1960, according to the Pew Research Center’s December 2015 “Parenting in America” study.
+In 2020, there were about 15.31 million children living with a single mother in the United States, and about 3.27 million children living with a single father, according to one analysis.
 In these families, caring for a dependent can be especially tough, because divorce often slashes a family’s income and assets, as does never partnering up in the first place.

-LeeAnn Arens, a Certified Financial Planner™ in Mt.
+LeeAnn Arens, a CFP™ professional in Mt.
 Pleasant, Michigan, said that what will happen to the child if the single parent becomes ill or passes away is the primary concern for single-parent households.
-So a sole breadwinner should focus on disability planning and insurance.
+So, a sole breadwinner should focus on disability planning and insurance.

 To that end, the parent should establish an emergency fund and secure disability income insurance.
 The emergency fund is key because disability income insurance policies typically have a waiting period before making payments on a claim.
 The emergency fund can provide for living expenses before the disability income insurance policy’s waiting period is up and even while it’s paying benefits, since the insurance typically will only replace 50 percent to 70 percent of monthly income.
 (Calculator: How much disability income insurance do I need?)